gpac/gpac/README.md

 # Team
 GPAC is brought to you by an experienced team of developers with a wide track-record on media processing.

-The project is mainly developed at [Telecom Paris](https://www.telecom-paris.fr/), in the [MultiMedia group](http://www.tsi.telecom-paristech.fr/mm/), with the help of many [great contributors](https://github.com/gpac/gpac/graphs/contributors)
+The project is mainly developed in the MultiMedia group of [Telecom Paris](https://www.telecom-paris.fr/) with the help of many [great contributors](https://github.com/gpac/gpac/graphs/contributors).

 GPAC has a peculiar story: started as a startup in NYC, GPAC gained traction from research and a nascent multimedia community as it was open-sourced in 2003.
 Since then we have never stopped transforming GPAC into a useful and up-to-date project, with many industrial R&D collaborations and a community of tens of thousands of users.
 This makes GPAC one of the few open-source multimedia projects that gathers so much diversity.